flygonty/CustomPlaylist/README.md

 # ShowMyPathOfLifeExperience

 ## Something you should know...
-`Before we start, you should create a client id in WebAPI` `Once you finish this step, you'll get Client ID and Client Secret` `This ID and Secret should be private.
-Don't leak it to anyone!`
+`Before we start, you should create a client id in WebAPI Once you finish this step, you'll get Client ID and Client Secret This ID and Secret should be private.
+Don't leak it to anyone!
+Later on, we would use this id and secret to access your account`

 ## Packages
 * spotifyr